-As of March 31, 2018 Actual Pro Forma(2) (in thousands) Pro Forma As Adjusted(3) Consolidated Balance Sheet Data: () Cash and cash equivalents \$ 57,928 \$ 57,928 \$ 123,461 Working capital (1) 53,420 53,420 119,454 Total assets 60,216 60,216 125,193 Warrant to purchase redeemable convertible preferred stock 47 Derivative liability 958 958 Redeemable convertible preferred stock 87,500 Total stockholders' (deficit) equity (33,511) 54,036 120,472
+As of N /Iarch 31, 201 18 8 Actual Pro Forma(2) ro Forma Adjusted(3) Consolidated Balance Sheet Data: (III thousands) Cash and cash equivalents \$ 57,928 \$ 57,928 \$ 146,438 Working capital (1) 53,420 53,420 142,431 Total assets 60,216 60,216 148,170 Warrant to purchase redeemable convertible preferred stock 47 Derivative liability 958 958 Redeemable convertible preferred stock 87,500 Total stockholders' (deficit) equity (33,511) 54,036 143,449

-- (1) We define working capital as current assets less current liabilities. - (2) The proforma balance sheet data gives effect to (i) the conversion of all outstanding shares of redeemable convertible preferred stock into an aggregate of 15,320,213 shares of common stock upon the closing of this offering; and (ii) the outstanding warrant to purchase shares of our redeemable convertible preferred stock becoming a warrant to purchase shares of our common stock upon the closing of this offering. - The pro forma as adjusted balance sheet data gives effect to the pro forma adjustments described in footnote (2) above, as well as (i) our (3) issuance and sale of 4,412,000 shares of common stock in this offering at an assumed initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and (ii) the payment by us of an aggregate of \$2.0 million to University Health Network pursuant to the Stock Purchase Agreement, dated as of January 27, 2016, between us and University Health Network, in connection with this offering.
+(1) We define working capital as current assets less current liabilities.

+(2) The pro forma balance sheet data gives effect to (i) the conversion of all outstanding shares of redeemable convertible preferred stock into an aggregate of 15,320,213 shares of common stock upon the closing of this offering; and (ii) the outstanding warrant to purchase shares of our redeemable convertible preferred stock becoming a warrant to purchase shares of our common stock upon the closing of this offering.

+(3) The pro forma as adjusted balance sheet data gives effect to the pro forma adjustments described in footnote (2) above, as well as (i) our issuance and sale of 5,247,958 shares of common stock in this offering at the initial public offering price of \$19.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us and (ii) the payment by us of an aggregate of \$2.0 million to University Health Network pursuant to the Stock Purchase Agreement, dated as of January 27, 2016, between us and University Health Network, in connection with this offering.
 Additionally, for purposes of the pro forma as adjusted amounts shown above, the net proceeds to be received by us from the sale of common stock in this offering have been increased by approximately \$55,000 to reflect the estimated offering expenses that had been paid by us as of March 31, 2018.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$4.1 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each increase (decrease) of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$15.8 million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-This pro forma as adjusted information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.